exercism/dart/exercises/concept/strings-basic/.docs/cli.md

 ```

-In the test suites all tests but the first have been skipped.
+In the test suites all tests except the first have been skipped.
 This is to
 encourage you to solve the exercise one step at a time.

 Once you get a test passing, you can enable the next one by changing `skip: true` to